Skip to main content

 Using Instructions as Knowledge

-If you’re not using other Sources such as document scaping or web crawling, you can also add knowledge directly into Instructions.
+If you’re not using other Sources such as document scraping or web crawling, you can also add knowledge directly into Instructions.
 For example, you can copy and paste information from your website, help articles, or internal documentation.
 The AI Agent will then use this information to generate answers, just as it would with other sources.

 Setting Up Instructions